CharlottePierre21/Amazon_Web_Scrapping/README.md

-# Amazon Web Scrapping in Python
+# Portfolio Projects in the fields of Data Analysis and Data Science